Finbiessler/concurrent_programming_cpp/Chapter2/Research.md

 ## 1.1 Basic thread management

 - Each C++ program has at least one thread started by the C++ runtime, it is the thread running ```main()```
-- Your program can launch additional threads running that has another function as an entry point.
-These thread run concurrently with each other and the main (initial) thread
+- Your program can launch additional threads that has another function as an entry point.
+These thread run concurrently to each other and the main (initial) thread
 - An thread exits when the function associated with it finishes.
 For example when      ```main()``` finishes the initial thread exits

 ### 1.1.1 Launching a thread